Grzybol/BetterElo/README.md

 - `%be_daily_tl%` returns time left on daily rewards timer - automatically converts to D-M-S format
 - `%be_weekly_tl%` returns time left on weekly rewards timer - automatically converts to D-M-S format
 - `%be_monthly_tl%` returns time left on monthly rewards timer - automatically converts to D-M-S format
+- `%be_event_tl%` returns time left on event rewards timer - automatically converts to D-M-S format
+- `%be_event_daily%` returns the player's event ranking
+- `%be_event_monthly%` returns the player's event ranking points